Nivola/beehive/README-INTERNAL-PY2.md

 Software parameters and their meaning.

 ## Prerequisites
-Fundamental requirements is python 3.5>.
+Fundamental requirements is python 2.7.x or python 3.5>.

 Required middleware: